gillianlaming/TicTacToe/Lab2/Lab2/ReadMe.txt

 My design was this:
 - iterate through every element being printed out.
 - for each element, check to see how many neighbors it had.
 - i did this by calculating the indexes of each neighbor.
-I commended in my code, so you can see my logic there.
+I commented in my code, so you can see my logic there.
 - i checked to see if the neighbor existed to see if it was in range of board size, and then if it was, I checked to see if the color existed.
 - If the color existed, this means that it is contained on the board.